Chandramauli-Arm64/nvim-config/README.md

 - [Termux Fdroid](https://f-droid.org/packages/com.termux)

-- Neovim 0.10.0 or higher (Strongly recommend)
+- Neovim 0.11.0 (Strongly recommend)

 - Nerd Fonts (Download Termux Styling from F-Droid or GitHub and use any Nerd font).